-- Induction: XELJANZ 10 mg twice daily for 8 weeks; evaluate patients and transition to maintenance therapy depending on therapeutic response.
-If needed, continue XELJANZ 10 mg twice daily for a maximum of 16 weeks.
-Discontinue XELJANZ 10 mg daily after 16 weeks if adequate therapeutic response is not achieved.
+- Induction: XELJANZ 10 mg twice daily or XELJANZ XR 22 mg once daily for 8 weeks; evaluate patients and transition to maintenance therapy depending on therapeutic response.
+If needed, continue XELJANZ 10 mg twice daily or XELJANZ XR 22 mg once daily for a maximum of 16 weeks.
+Discontinue XELJANZ 10 mg twice daily or XELJANZ XR 22 mg once daily after 16 weeks if adequate therapeutic response is not achieved.
 (2.3) - Maintenance: XELJANZ 5 mg twice daily or XELJANZ XR 11 mg once daily.
-For patients with loss of response during maintenance treatment, XELJANZ 10 mg twice daily may be considered and limited to the shortest duration, with careful consideration of the benefits and risks for the individual patient.
+For patients with loss of response during maintenance treatment, XELJANZ 10 mg twice daily or XELJANZ XR 22 mg once daily may be considered and limited to the shortest duration, with careful consideration of the benefits and risks for the individual patient.
 Use the lowest effective dose needed to maintain response.
 (2.3) - Dosage adjustment is needed in patients with moderate and severe renal impairment or moderate hepatic impairment: see full prescribing information.
 (2.3)